- Employee Management

 You are probably familiar with this from your experiences at the company you own or work for:

-These are either of economic or social nature.
+The goals can have either an economic or a social nature.

 While the economic goals aim at protecting the company in the long run and to improve it, the social goals aim at guaranteeing the wellbeing of (future) employees.